-Parenting tips and facts every parent should know
+Parenting tips and tricks every parent should know

 Remember, I am not a doctor!
 You should talk to your doctor before trying any of the tips below.

-- Breastfeeding can be really challenging and you can probably use some guidance from a professional lactation consultant.
+Breastfeeding can be really challenging and you can probably use some guidance from a professional lactation consultant.
+(Some accept health insurance.)
 If you have issues with clogged ducts, research soy lecithin supplements.
 I found them very helpful.

 Everyone has some sleep tip that worked for them and their kid and it may or may not work for you and yours, but there is one tip I think is pretty universally helpful:

 Make your kids tired.
 If your child is not sleeping well or not ready for bed at a decent hour, try wearing them out during the day.
 Run them.
 Dance them.
 Play them out and then don’t invite them to the after party.
 If your kids think that you stay up and do fun things, they want to participate.
 Let them think that you just go to bed too or watch super boring TV shows while they sleep.